Skip to content

 When will I know if I’m successful?

-You can come join us at our Annual General Meeting on Thursday 6th of November at 5:30pm.
+You can come join us at our Annual General Meeting, which is typically held in November each year.
 There, our Returning Officer will announce election results.

 Are these roles paid?